Frank Caprio: Personal life

-Caprio was married to Joyce E. Caprio.
-They had five children: Frank T. Caprio, David Caprio, Marissa Caprio Pesce, John Caprio, and Paul Caprio, as well as seven grandchildren and two great-grandchildren.
+Caprio was married to Joyce E. Caprio (née Tibaldi).
+They had five children: Frank, David, Marissa, John, and Paul, as well as seven grandchildren and two great-grandchildren.
 An avid Boston Red Sox fan, Caprio threw the ceremonial first pitch on July 25, 2019, at Fenway Park, when the Red Sox played the New York Yankees.

-A devout Catholic, Caprio averred: “I have a deep and abiding faith in the Catholic Church, in Jesus, in the power of prayer.”
+He was Catholic.

 Caprio was a partner in the Coast Guard House Restaurant in Narragansett, Rhode Island.

 Illness and death

 On December 6, 2023, Caprio announced that he had been diagnosed with pancreatic cancer.
 He completed his final round of radiation treatment in May 2024.

 On August 19, 2025, he posted on social media from his hospital bed, stating that he had been admitted following a health setback.
-Caprio died the following day at the age of 88.
+Caprio died the following day, at the age of 88.

 His funeral took place on August 29, at Cathedral of Saints Peter and Paul in Providence, and was live streamed on social media.
 He is buried at St. Ann Cemetery in Cranston, Rhode Island.